mikgje/ttk4145/project/README.md

 (See attached figures to get a graphical representation of what is presented here)

-The elevator software to run on a single computer is comprised of three main modules (outside the main function used to call them and run the program): main_elevator, main_controller and network.
+The elevator software to run on a single computer is comprised of four main modules (outside the main function used to call them and run the program): main_elevator, main_controller, hall_order_assigner and network.

 main_elevator and main_controller are part of the main package to allow for swift sharing of constants and flags.
 Variables are shared using message passing over channels.